-The PI will use the grading scale for AEs as a reference when collecting, reporting and clarifying database queries of AEs and SAEs.
+The PI and delegated study clinicians will use the grading scale for AEs as a reference when collecting, reporting and clarifying database queries of AEs and SAEs.

-The severity of an AE that does not appear in the grading scale for AEs should be determined according to the definitions in Table 13.
+The severity of an AE that does not appear in the grading scale for AEs should be determined according to the definitions in Table 12.
 Classification of Adverse Event Severity.